Finance

 During the past few years, the Plaintiff brought a series of six separate cases, collectively challenging various aspects of the District’s collection of the Water Supply Charge.
 Information regarding these cases are available in the monthly report provided by the District Counsel at the District Board meetings.
 The link to the Public Report from District Counsel is available here.
 The California Sixth District Court of Appeals sided with the Plaintiff to sunset the collection of the Water Supply Charge.
 More information will be provided as it becomes available.

-History of the Water Supply Charge
+History Of The Water Supply Charge

 In February of 2012, the District’s Board directed its staff to develop a charge to fund its water supply activities.
 After considering a rate study prepared by Bartle Wells Associates, the Board introduced Ordinance No. 152 to impose the recommended WSC in April 2012.
 The WSC was not be levied on properties not connected to Cal-Am’s water system that delivers District-supplied water and that receive District-provided services, though those properties would become subject to the charge if connected to Cal-Am’s system.
 The District mailed notice to every affected property owner explaining how to protest the charge, as Proposition 218 required.
 It conducted multiple hearings, although Proposition 218 requires only one.